kemalcr/kemalcr.com/guide.md

     github: kemalcr/kemal
 ```

-You should run `shards` to get dependencies:
+Finally run `shards` to get the dependencies:

 ```
 shards install
 ```

-It will output something like that:
+You should see something like this:

 ```
 $ shards install